-Charges for services for business-type activities increased or from the previous year due to an increase in water and sewer taps and the activity in the Cross Creek Ranch facility, which was contributed to the City in August 2008 as part of the development agreement for Cross Creek Ranch.
-There was an overall decrease in revenues of the business-type activities due to capital contributions received in fiscal year 2012 for the FM 1093 line extension project, which was not received in the current year.
-Water and sewer expenses have increased by \$505,381.
+Charges for services for business-type activities increased \$1,029,246 or 46% from the previous year due to an increase in water and sewer taps and the activity in the Cross Creek Ranch facility, which was contributed to the City in August 2008 as part of the development agreement for Cross Creek Ranch.
+Water and sewer expenses have increased by \$319,187.
 The increase is primarily due to increases in water pumpage and tapping fees as well as repair and maintenance related to the expansion of Cross Creek Ranch.